scylladb/scylla-monitoring/docs/updating_dashboard.rst

         ]
    }

-In the example we used the `bytes_panel` class that generate a graph with bytes as units (that would mean that your `Y` axis unit would adjust themselves to make the graph readable (i.e. GB, MB, bytes, etc')
+In the example, we used the `bytes_panel` class that generate a graph with bytes as units (that would mean that your `Y` axis unit would adjust themselves to make the graph readable (i.e. GB, MB, bytes, etc')

 You can also see that we override the `span` attribute to set the panel size.